buzcarter/UkeGeeks/README.md

 - **Sorted the song list** by artist and song name + layout change for better search
 - Removed **legacy browser** support
 - Added full **TRANSLATION support**.
 Currently ENGLISH and FRENCH (you can contribute :p)
+- Removed 'no detailed list' and 'no editable song' mode.
+We want full functionality, all the time

 #### Improvements, small fixes, QoL changes